dobravaza/C-ULTRAPACKAGE/README.md

 Back 7.
 Expand the BMI program from Task 6 so that you can choose to count in kg, m (European) or (English) units.

 Back 8.
 Divide the BMI program into functions (subroutines).

+Tasks to perform in laboratory 5:

+Back 1.
+Write a calculator program in which you define at least 6 arbitrary actions (e.g.
+add, subtract, multiply, valiantly, multiply, logarithm) in the form of functions and create a menu from which you will call them.

+Back 2.
+Write a program in which you define at least 4 comparisons (e.g. whether x > y or x is
+different from y, or x is equal to y) in the form of functions and create a menu from which you will
+he did.

+Back 3.
+Write a program that saves the names of the specified people to the file.

+Back 4.
+Write a program that reads the information in the txt file.

+Back 5.
+Write a program
+a) which reads two integers from the keyboard and writes them to the TXT file together with their sum in the form: first_number + second_number = sum
+b) will add more numbers together with their sum to this file

+Additional:
+Back 6.
+Write a feed program:
+a) how many lines of text does the selected TXT file have.
+B) how many words of text the selected TXT file has.
+C) How many characters the selected TXT file has.